-Get Ready to Take the Leap in Your Life
+Get Ready to Change Your Life & Reach Your Goals

 Back in 535 BC, Heraclitus, said (probably while kicking back and drinking some wine chatting with his friends),

 Little did he know he would would still be famous for those few short words over 20 centuries later and that the humans of this world would still be worrying about it.
 But it's true, isn't it?
 Pretty much all of us worry about how change affects our lives, being in control of it, trying to prevent it, or wanting to create change but fearful of not getting the results we wish for.

 So, if it is a constant in our lives, which we all know it is, why do we worry about it so much?

 In the 21st century you are more likely to find us sat round with our friends, drinking similar wine with a group of people where at least one person is saying, 'I wish I could but I'm worried that', or 'I have always dreamt of X but I'm not good enough.", or "Everything is changing at work, I don't like it, I don't know what's going to happen."
 Let's be frank, none of us know 100% what's going to happen in our lives, we can put the ingredients in but so many things can happen along the way.
 Let me ask you:

 How excited would you be about life if you knew exactly what would happen every single day?